 As with all things in life, there is always a counter argument and a flipside, so we do need to explore that too.
-In a further report published by the American Academy of Pediatrics in 2014, it specifically looked at the level of decibels output by a range of different branded white noise machines that had been designed for use with infants.
+In a further report published in 2014, it specifically looked at the level of decibels output by a range of different branded white noise machines that had been designed for use with infants.
 It concluded that all of them exceeded the recommended safe noise limit which is set at 50 decibels.

 That, of course, could lead to potential hearing problems in later life.
 However, the solution is simply to place the machine at a safe enough distance away from your baby to ensure that the benefit is still received but the noise level reduced.
 That recommended level is at least 7 feet away from your sleeping baby.

 There is also the chance that your baby might become dependent upon white noise to sleep which might cause you problems when you are traveling away from home and have forgotten to pack the white noise machine with you for that long overdue visit to your Mother-in-Law’s.